Lyon, the French Capital of Gastronomy

-The appearance of gourmet guides and cars was a turning point for them.
+The appearance of gourmet guides and cars was a turning point, as they transformed the clientele.

 Popular dishes such as quenelles, macaroni gratin or eel stew (Anguille en matelote) remained on the menu.

-However, more sophisticated dishes, such as La Mère Fillioux’ Poularde en demi-deuil (truffled hen) served with artichoke filled with foie gras, also appeared.
+However, more elaborate dishes, such as La Mère Fillioux’ Poularde en demi-deuil (truffled hen) served with artichoke filled with foie gras, also appeared.

 Then, in 1933 the Touring Club of France awarded her its culinary first prize.